The study rooms that have been closed until now will reopen for students in the Historic Building.

 Replay

-The Dean of the School of Medicine and all the administrative and teaching staff at our institution extend their best wishes for 2021.
-To mark the occasion, watch our Dean, Michel Mondain, share his New Year’s greetings in this video.
+The Dean of the School of Medicine and all the administrative and teaching staff at our institution extend their best wishes to you for 2021.
+To mark the occasion, watch this video message from our Dean, Michel Mondain.

-“This has been a challenging year for everyone: between the first-year reforms, the celebrations marking the Faculty’s 800th anniversary, and the health crisis we’ve been facing since last March.
-These somewhat difficult circumstances remind us of the importance of the values of collective commitment.
-But more importantly, they force us to return to what truly matters: people.”
+“This has been an intense year for everyone: between the first-year reforms, the celebrations marking the Faculty’s 800th anniversary, and the health crisis we’ve been facing since last March.
+These somewhat challenging circumstances remind us of the importance of the values of collective commitment.
+But more importantly, they compel us to return to what truly matters: people.”

 “Solidarity among all, solidarity across generations”

-"This year, more than ever, people are playing a central role in our daily lives, whether professionally or personally.
-2021 will be a year of rebuilding in the wake of the health crisis for students, teachers, and staff."
+"This year, more than ever, people are playing a significant role in our daily lives, whether professionally or personally.
+2021 will be a year of recovery from the health crisis for students, teachers, and staff."

 "Take care of yourself; let's take care of each other"

-And finally, Ms. Herrada, Ms. Mengual, Mr. Lumbroso, Mr. Matecki, Mr. Messner, Mr. Mary, and Mr. Doladille wish you a very happy 2021 and all the best.
+And finally, Ms. Herrada, Ms. Mengual, Mr. Lumbroso, Mr. Matecki, Mr. Messner, Mr. Mary, and Mr. Doladille wish you a wonderful 2021 and send you their best wishes for happiness.